NEU-DSG/word-vector-interface/components.md

 # Application components

-The Word Vector Interface (WVI) is an R Shiny application.
-The code which defines and runs the application is in a file called [app.R](./app.R), located in the same directory as this documentation.
+This file describes the parts of the Word Vector Interface (WVI), an R Shiny application.

 ## R code

+A file called [app.R](./app.R) consists of R code which sets up and runs the WVI.
 The Shiny application pulls all the other components together.
-The application:
+The app:

 * reads the JSON catalog to determine which word embedding models to load;
 * loads those models, as well as their titles and descriptions;
-* constructs the skeleton web page;
+* constructs the skeleton web page, including any links to web assets that the browser should use;
 * lays out the form controls for each WVI tab (“Home”, “Compare”, etc.);
 * defines what happens when someone changes a setting or types in a query;
 * opens up access to the web application at the computer’s port 3939